isaacBejarano/is-int/README.md

 # Descripion

-A function to checks if a value is parseable to integer
+A function to check if a value is parseable to integer

 # Time